Arizona is a great place for winter hiking.

 - Montezuma’s Castle cliff dwelling

 Do you have any other favorite must do hikes in Arizona?
 I’d love to hear them.
-Comment below.
+Join my private Facebook group National Parks Collectors and comment and let me know.

 If you liked this post, please share the love and Pin it to your Arizona, Hikes and Winter Travel boards!